 Then tap in a rawlplug using a long handheld screwdriver or similar and a rubber mallet and screw the L bracket to the wall.
 Once this was done, I screw the L bracket to the unit.
 The screw or rawlplug can’t be loose for it to anchor properly.
 And if you mess up, try fixing the bracket slightly lower down as no one will see it.

 SKIRTING BOARD OBSTRUCTIONS

-In my case, I fund my skirting board got in the way of my next kitchen unit.
+In my case, I find my skirting board got in the way of my next kitchen base units.
 It protruded too much and stopped me from getting my unit level with the next one.
 There’s two ways you could get around this.

 So, I held a small spirit level against the side of my unit with the bottom end resting over the skirting and drew a straight line which would be my cutting line.
 Then, using a multi cutter (below) while wearing an goggles and ear defenders, I cut through my pencil line.
 The funny thing was, the skirting just fell off anyway, so I’ll be cutting it off up to my unit and fixing back another day.

 Once I’d got my 2nd adjacent unit level and had fixed to the wall, I wanted to make sure my kitchen base units were robust as possible and the worktop is flat when placed on top.
 So I clamped the two units together using a couple of G clamps (although I don’t rate the piddly one at the bottom), ensuring the fronts of the edge are flat and nothing was protruding.